ManvirLamba/ManvirLamba.github.io/_pages/about.md

 ---
 <p align="justify">
 Welcome to my portfolio website!
 I am a graduate student at the University of California San Diego.
-I will pursue a Master of Science in Mechanical Engineering specializing in Control & Mechatronics.
+I am pursing a Master of Science in Mechanical Engineering specializing in Control & Mechatronics.
 </p>
 <p align="justify">
 My academic journey began at Thapar Institute of Engineering and Technology (TIET) in Patiala, India, where I completed my Bachelor of Engineering in Mechatronics Engineering.